9 Car Color Trends in 2023 (With Pictures)

 Top 9 Color Trends in 2023

-The most popular car color this year is white, which is no surprise.
-White is the most popular car color year after year, and it’s likely to do with the fact that it’s so neutral but still finds a way to accent a modern car’s appearance in a way that bolder colors simply can’t.
+This year’s most popular car color is white, which is no surprise.
+White is the most popular car color year after year, and it’s likely to do with the fact that it’s so neutral but still accents a modern car’s appearance in a way that bolder colors simply can’t.

 White cars account for more than a quarter of all new cars on the road, so if you’re looking for the most popular option, this is it.

 Gray is similar to white in that it highlights the natural appearance of the car with a neutral color, but it does a better job of hiding dirt.
 This makes it slightly easier to care for, too.
 While white accounts for well over a quarter of the cars on the road, gray accounts for about one-fifth of all cars.

 Black is almost identical to gray in popularity, and as such, it accounts for about a fifth of all cars on the road.
-Black has drastically different characteristics but remains a popular choice for a few reasons.
+Black has drastically different characteristics but remains popular for a few reasons.

 First, it hides dirt and other imperfections in ways that a white or gray car simply can’t.
 Second, it has a sleek and elegant appearance that people love.
-However, black cars attract a ton of heat in the summer months, and they tend to hide some of the natural curves of your car.
+However, black cars attract heat in the summer months, and the color hides some of the natural curves of your car.

-Once you get out of the white and black color trends, blue is the first car color that has offers a little pop to your car.
-Blue cars come in tons of different shades.
+If you dislike the white and black color trends, blue is an excellent alternative.
+Blue cars come in several shades.
 You can go with a dark blue that hides dirt, grime, and dents, or you can go with a light blue that highlights the natural curves and edges.

 If white and black are just a bit too dull for your taste, consider blue.